calipho-sib/nextprot-docs/pages/known-issues.md

  - There is currently no XSD
  - The section on protein and gene names is not yet finalized and will undergo a number of changes
- - The information on the gene location, exons and transcripts are not exported
+ - The information on the gene chromosomal location, length, exons and transcripts are not exported
  - The ChEMBL and IPI identifiers are not exported

+Please let us know of any other issues that you may encounter while using the next neXtProt search tool